DiRuijun/full-stack-tourism-system/README.md

-# Online Tourism System Implementation Guide
+# Tourism System Implementation Guide

-The Online Tourism System developed by Wonder What Is Tourism (WAIT) Pte Ltd is a dynamic application designed to conduct global surveys on tourist attractions worldwide.
+The Tourism System is a dynamic application designed to conduct global surveys on tourist attractions worldwide.
 This application plays a critical role in collecting and analyzing travel, tourism, and culture information, thereby optimizing destinations and enhancing visitor experiences.
 Through its unique features, it enables active user participation, allowing for a more comprehensive understanding of global tourism insights.

 Implementation on New PC/Server

-This guide will walk you through the process of setting up the Online Survey System on a new PC or server.
+This guide will walk you through the process of setting up the Tourism System on a new PC or server.
 The system is built with Python, ensuring easy deployment and scalability.

 ## Features
 #### Dynamic Survey System